 Secured line of credit and home equity loan

 These offer all the advantages of regular lines of credit and loans and come with preferred interest rates.
 But because they’re secured by your home’s equity, they are subject to set-up costs including legal fees.

 Refinancing may offer some advantages when looking to complete major renovations.
 You may access a better interest rate than on a credit card or loan, but you’ll incur set-up costs.
 Repayment is spread over a long time period.

 If you’re planning major renovations to a home you’re about to buy, think about adding the cost to your mortgage.
 You’ll pay a lower interest rate than with a credit card or loan.

 Grant and rebate options for energy efficiency

 Federal, provincial and municipal governments and local utilities may offer grants and rebates for energy-saving renovations.
-For example, CMHC Green Home offers a premium refund of up to 25%.
+For example, CMHC Eco Plus offers a premium refund of 25%.
 You may be eligible if you buy, build or renovate for energy efficiency using CMHC-insured financing.